BLOG

 In this blog, we guide you through several of the most important concepts related to gum tissue health, including what you can do if you don't currently have strong enough gums to support your dream smile.

-By Admin 25 May, 2017
+By Admin May 25, 2017

 If you experience sensitivity in your teeth whenever you eat something cold, hot, or sweet, you may wonder why you have this problem and what can you do to stop it.
 Your sensitive teeth may be a result of enamel erosion.